wedding fraud alert

 Los Angeles County requires notaries who issue marriage licenses to renew their authorizations every year.
 Authorizations are not transferable, so the name of the authorized notary and the name on the notary stamp used on your marriage license should match.
 The County prints the name of the issuing notary on your marriage license, near where the notary stamp appears.

-Be sure the person issuing your marriage license is an active notary with a current County authorization to issue marriage licenses, and that their name matches the signature and notary stamp on your documents!
+Be sure the person issuing your marriage license is an active notary with a current County authorization to issue marriage licenses, and that their name matches the signature and notary stamp on your documents, and that the license is unexpired!
 You can ask to see your notary's drivers license to verify their identity, and call the L.A.
-County Clerk's office at 562.462.2192 to make sure their authorization is current.
+County Clerk's office at 800.201.8999 to make sure their authorization is current.

 It's against the law to use someone else's stamp to perform a notarization or to issue a marriage license that has been stamped by another notary.